gooddata/GoodData-CL/cli-distro/doc/CLI.md

 CSV Connector Commands:
 -----------------------

-`GenerateCsvConfig(csvHeaderFile="...", configFile="...", defaultLdmType="...", folder="...", separator="...")` - generate a sample XML config file based on the fields from your CSV file.
+`GenerateCsvConfig(csvHeaderFile="...", configFile="...", defaultLdmType="...", folder="...", separator="...");` - generate a sample XML config file based on the fields from your CSV file.
 If the config file exists already, only new columns are added.
 The config file must be edited as the LDM types (attribute | fact | label etc.) are assigned randomly.
 - csvHeaderFile  - path to CSV file (only the first header row will be used)
 - configFile     - path to configuration file (will be **overwritten**)
 - defaultLdmType - *(optional)* LDM mode to be associated with new columns (only ATTRIBUTE mode is supported by the ProcessNewColumns task at this time)
 - folder         - *(optional)* folder where to place new attributes
 - separator      - *(optional)* field separator, the default is ','

-`UseCsv(csvDataFile="...", configFile="...", hasHeader="...", separator = "...")` - load CSV data file using config file describing the file structure, must call `CreateProject` or `OpenProject` before
+`UseCsv(csvDataFile="...", configFile="...", hasHeader="...", separator = "...");` - load CSV data file using config file describing the file structure, must call `CreateProject` or `OpenProject` before
 - csvDataFile - path to CSV datafile
 - configFile  - path to XML configuration file (see the GenerateCsvConfig command that generates the config file template)
 - hasHeader   - *(optional)* true if the CSV file has a header row (true | false, default is true)